KaivalyaR-N/Fraud_Transaction-Tracker-Banking-Simulation/README.md

 # Fraud Transaction Tracker Simulation #
 Work under Developement
-KPI cards for more elaborated version..
+KPI cards for more elaborated version..and subtle ui for more reading